ANUJT65/bharatkelaadlokenaam/README.md

 3. **Enhance Engagement(MAJOR PROBLEM IN ONLINE EDUCATION):** Even if we provide all resources , many students dont really utilize these things, so we have various modules to encourage students to learn.
 4. **Identify At-Risk Students:** Help identify students who are weaker, have lower attendance, or are at risk of dropping out and improve engagement by 1 on 1 counselling by teachers.
 5. **Analytics for Decision Making:** Provide detailed analytics on student demographics to aid in decision-making and resource allocation.

+## **With these things in mind We have divided our project into 2 parts**
+- **1)Live ( low latency ) streaming of video lectures Module with use of websockets/webrtc.**
+- Here students will just join classroom and teacher would teach like in a regular meet but through low data consumption and better human interaction.
+- **2)PreRecorded Lecture VideoPlayback/Engagement Enhancer Module using Azure CDN( low data consumption)**
+- Here there is loads of ai generated resources, engagement enhancing resources which generate interests in learning and all given through lowest data consumption on a prerecorded lecture.

 ## **Our Unique Selling Proposition (USP)**